On This Page:

 - To check if the class is using Moodle or UMassOnline, go to your course schedule in SPIRE and click the URL icon () next to the class in your course list.

-- There may be up to a 1 hour delay between when a student registers for a course and when that student can access the Moodle course.
+- There may be up to a one hour delay between when a student registers for a course and when that student can access the Moodle course.

 - Students must have an active IT Account to log in to Moodle.
 Students can get help with their NetID and password by coming in person with their student ID card to the IT Help Center (A109 LGRC).